 Dear Mr. Steve:

 Ken is known as a go-to guy whenever there is a major problem that needs urgent attention in the quality control department of our bank.
-This is because of his very easy going personality and very approachable nature.
-He will add of tremendous value to your establishment
+This is because of his very easy-going personality and very approachable nature.
+He will add tremendous value to your establishment

 He is a deeply religious person, and he actively participates in his church activities and also does volunteer work in his community.
 Ken would be a great asset to your bank.
 If you have any more questions about him, please do not hesitate to ask.

 Dear Mr. (Recipient),

 I am writing to recommend (applicant’s name) for the position of (job position the applicant is applying for) at (Employer’s organization).
 I have known him for (period) he has worked with us at (previous organization’s name of the applicant) in the (Former job position).
 He has (team management skills or any relevant qualities), which have been demonstrated through the management during his time with us.

 (Applicant’s name) works tirelessly to make sure he has achieved all the targets set by the company.
 He has accomplished being the best accountant in the department in the financial year.

 (Applicant’s name) will be of tremendous help to your organization and I highly recommend him.
 If you have any questions kindly do not hesitate to contact me.